Green Man Festival – Brecon. Aug 2017.

 Badger (Broc): determined and courageous.
 Badger will guide you during your dreams.
 Fox (Sionnach): cunning and sly, Fox has the ability to make fools out of those who chase it.
 Fox watches the movements of others while remaining unobserved.
 Hare (Gèarr): A sacred animal associated with foresight, transformation and intuition.
 Owl (Cailleach): Owl leads you to and through the Underworld.
 Owl can help unmask those who would deceive you or take advantage of you.
 Raven (Fitheach): Treat the Raven with caution.
 Raven represents the upsets and life crises necessary for something new to be created.

 The Animal Allies encouraged you to take part in various immersive activities from sing-songs to ballroom dancing in and around the roaming wooden cart, all set in the fabulous Welsh coutryside of the Brecon Beacons.

 The Cabinet of Strange Reflections – Green Man and Shambala Festivals 2016

 A kind of mirrored maze but whats inside?
 A truly strange experience which will make you wonder if it was actually all a dream!
 Just as you think you are confused enough by the mirrored path, you will stumble upon the inhabitants and see that they like to perform for you, even to get you involved and perform yourself!

 Two days of crazy capers, madcap mayhem and asparagus.
 Think ‘its a knockout’ crossed with a school sports day, silly props and Clik Clik banter; welcome to the Asparalympics, a hilarious fun filled, all-ages pop up installation!

-With comparing from Jim Dale, a fab character board by Keven Robinson and some large asparagusses made by Spare Room Arts.
+With comparing from Jim Dale and Bob Sanderson, a fab character board by Keven Robinson and some large asparagusses made by Spare Room Arts.